 Holistic therapies such as yoga are ways to treat the entire person: mind, body, and spirit.
 Recently, some advanced drug and alcohol treatment centers have been integrating yoga into their addiction treatment programs.
-Through yoga, the culmination of the mind, body, and spirit can begin to work together help restore the entire person as they recover from a life of substance abuse.
+Through yoga, the culmination of the mind, body, and spirit can begin to work together help restore the entire person as they recover from a life of substance use.

 What is Yoga?